Disability, Language, and Identity: Explanation of Terminology in This Course

 How This Course Approaches Language and Terminology

-Although the ideal approach is to ask individuals how they want to be identified and to employ the most common practice for a given community, there isn’t always consensus.
-And when writing a course like this one, there isn’t a direct audience from whom to take guidance.
-However, there are style guides and recommendations for how to use respectful and inclusive language when writing about people with disabilities.
-This course employs the guidance provided by the National Institutes of Health (NIH) Style Guide to inform its language choices.
-It is important to note that this paragraph is being written in 2024; depending on when you are encountering this course, the language used here may no longer be current.
+While the ideal approach involves asking individuals how they want to be identified and employing the most common practice for a given community, there isn’t always consensus.
+And when writing a course like this one, there isn’t a direct audience for guidance.
+However, style guides and recommendations for how to use respectful and inclusive language when writing about people with disabilities exist.
+The National Institutes of Health (NIH) Style Guide informs this course’s language choices.
+Please note: We wrote this paragraph in 2024, and depending on when you find this course, the language used here may no longer be current.
 Despite our best efforts, we also may have chosen inappropriate language in some places.
-We encourage future users of this material to make revisions that this resource continues to respect and reflect current language and terminology.
+We encourage future users of this material to make revisions to ensure this resource continues to respect and reflect current language and terminology.

 Deeper Dive